 Mother's education level will be related to the participation of pregnant women in the third trimester in participating in prenatal yoga.
 Based on table 1, most of the third trimester pregnant women have a moderate level of knowledge, which is 64.3% (27 people).
-Based on that the participation of prenatal yoga in pregnant women has a relationship with the level of education which will affect perceptions, pregnant women with a higher level of knowledge have a positive level of perception about prenatal yoga so that there is a significant relationship between perceptions and participation in prenatal yoga.
+Based on that the participation of prenatal yoga in pregnant women has a relationship with the level of education which will affect perceptions, pregnant women with a higher level of knowledge have a positive level of perception about prenatal yoga.
 In addition, pregnant women with a high level of education will be more logical and rational in dealing with things than someone with a relatively low level of education.
 So that they can respond to the discomfort of pregnancy better and find solutions to reduce the discomfort that is being experienced.
-The results of this study are in line with the research of which explains that there is a significant relationship between the level of education of pregnant women and the anxiety of pregnant women in the third trimester in facing childbirth.
+The results of this study are in line with the research of which explains that there is a significant relationship between and the anxiety of pregnant women in the third trimester in facing childbirth.